People usually think it is not necessary to involve a solicitor when selling. Don’t risk it!

 For the seller, this retention acts as a payment on account of capital gains tax arising from the transaction.
 Should the amount withheld be greater than the tax liability, the seller is entitled to a refund of the difference.
 If the amount is lower, the seller is obliged to pay the outstanding capital gains tax.

-This tax computation is complex, and quality professional advice is absolutely essential from the outset, in order to get it right.
-MAM will help you and in many cases assist you to save what could well be a considerable amount – significantly more than our fees.
+These tax calculations are complex, and quality professional advice is absolutely essential from the outset, in order to get it right.
+At MAM Solicitor, we will help you and in many cases assist you to save what could well be a considerable amount – significantly more than our fees.

 Be aware that in order to receive the money back from the Inland Revenue the vendor must be up to date on payment of his/her past non-resident income tax.
 Currently, the Inland Revenue is taking around 6 / 8 months to return the money.

-Finally, when MAM receives all the requested details about the sale, a breakdown of payments is sent to the vendor so he/she has a crystal clear budget of what the sale proceeds are going to be.
+Finally, when we receive all the requested details about the sale, we send you a breakdown of payments so you have a crystal clear budget to work with.
+Again, no unpleasant surprises!

 Next section: Legal services >>